When to hire a fractional CTO: 8 signals

 Signal 2: Your developer costs keep growing but the product feels less stable

 This is one of the most common patterns in SMEs that have scaled a technical team without senior oversight.
-More developers are added, more features are shipped, and somehow the product is buggier, slower, and harder to change than it was with a smaller team.
+More developers are added, more features are built, and somehow the product is buggier, slower, and harder to change than it was with a smaller team.
 The root cause is almost always architectural: the team is building on a foundation that was set incorrectly in the early stages and every new feature is making the problem worse.

 Signal 3: You are paying for tools that do not talk to each other